paradous/chatbot/README.md

 - Advanced NLU (thanks to BERT) to understand custom intentions
 - Strong entity and keywords matcher, to detect complex informations
 - Flexible dialogs flow that adapt to user's responses
-- Easy-to-interact on any platform, thanks to cards, button and more
+- Easy-to-interact on any platform, thanks to cards, buttons and more

 ### The dialog flow